Second quantized quantum field theory based on invariance properties of locally conformally flat space-times: Covariance of propagator measures

 The following theorem can be readily established. \begin{theorem} Let $\mu$ be a matrix valued tempered measure.
-Then $\mu$ is $K$ invariant as a distribution if and only if it is $K$ invariant as a measure. \end{theorem} Also one can prove the following. \begin{theorem} Suppose that $\mu:{\mathcal B}({\bf R}^4)\rightarrow{\bf C}^{4\times4}$ is a ${\bf C}^{4\times4}$ valued $K$ invariant tempered measure.
+Then $\mu$ is $K$ covariant as a distribution if and only if it is $K$ covariant as a measure. \end{theorem} Also it is straightforward to prove the following. \begin{theorem} Suppose that $\mu:{\mathcal B}_0({\bf R}^4)\rightarrow{\bf C}^{4\times4}$ is a ${\bf C}^{4\times4}$ valued $K$ covariant tempered measure.
 Then

 where $*$ denotes convolution, i.e.